Being Pre-Qualified Vs. Pre-Approved for a Mortgage Matters

 Getting pre-approved prior making an offer on a house also means that the borrower can close faster.
 Since the borrower has already been underwritten, the appraisal and title examination can be ordered immediately.
 As soon as those items are reviewed by the lender, the sale is ready to close.

-Pre-approved buyers should have an advantage over pre-qualified buyers when there are multiple offers on a home.
+When there are multiple offers for a home and you’re dealing with pre-qualified vs pre-approved for a mortgage, pre-approved buyers end up having the advantage over pre-qualified buyers.
 If you’d like to find out how much home you can afford and want to get pre-qualified, or you’re ready to buy and want to get pre-approved (so you can move quickly when you find the right home), contact us for some great local lender references.